 Please note: If you are interested in becoming a licensed teacher, you should apply for the M.Ed/licensure program in ASD.
 The certificate program is designed primarily for related service professionals (i.e., speech-language pathologists, occupational and physical therapists, medical professionals, social workers) and educational professionals who would like to gain additional content knowledge about working with individuals with ASD.
 This program does not prepare you to be a licensed teacher in the field of ASD.

 This program is designed for current University of Minnesota undergraduate, graduate, and international students.
 Note: The certificate program alone does not allow international students to receive a visa.
 International students must be in a degree program to apply.

 As a student in the ASD certificate program, you’ll receive specialized training in assessment, intervention, and treatment evaluation.
 You’ll leave the program equipped with the most effective instructional and behavioral methods for young people with ASD.
 Additional areas of focus include: ethical issues related to treatment delivery, the need for supervision by qualified professionals, and the limits of candidates’ individual skills.
-Note: The links below show requirements for Spring 2017.
-After Spring 2017, EPSY 5633 is no longer a requirement bringing total credits required down to 12.

 * Center for Disease Control